 You can find public toilets beside the car park and also a little honesty stand, where one of the locals is selling homegrown vegetables.
 We would have bought some of their rhubarb but it had all gone before we got there.
 Shame, Nik loves rhubarb crumble.

 We followed the coast path out of the village into Ferry Wood.
-This side of the estuary has quite a few things more to visit that we hadn’t realised until we’d reached this part of the village a read a map they have on the wall of the Village Hall.
-By following the coast path you can take a circular route that is marked out for you, that takes you past two lookout points with views out to sea, Cellers Beach, Brakehill Plantation, Warton Beach, Old Lifeguard Cottages and much more before leading you back inland to Noss Mayo, or keep going along the coast path to Stoke and visit the Church or St. Peter the Poor Fisherman.
-We walked to the second lookout place, which gave a most stunning view across the water before turning back.
-We would have loved to have walked the coast path all the way back to our site but the weather was looking like rain and we knew the quicker route was through Noss Mayo, so we turned around at this point.
+This side of the estuary has quite a few things more to visit that we hadn’t realised.
+Until we’d reached a part of the village with a map on the wall of the Village Hall.
+By following the coast path you can take a circular route that is marked out for you.
+This takes you past two lookout points with views out to sea, Cellers Beach, Brakehill Plantation, Warton Beach, Old Lifeguard Cottages and much more before leading you back inland to Noss Mayo.
+Or keep following along the coast path to Stoke and visit the Church of St. Peter the Poor Fisherman.
+Nik and I walked to the second lookout place, which gave a most stunning view across the water before turning back.
+We would have loved to have walked the coast path all the way back to our site.
+Unfortunately, the weather was looking like rain and we knew the quicker route was through Noss Mayo, so we turned around at this point.
 We did get rained on a little bit but managed to get safely back to Daisy before the heavens opened.

 We had a thoroughly enjoyable two days here and what we discovered was that two days just isn’t enough to thoroughly explore the area.
 So we will definitely be going back, probably no until next summer, as Nik wants to get sunny pictures.